Sunday, January 2, 2011

 What Should I feed my Pets?

 Short answer: crickets.
 Of the "Big Four" they can't be beat.
-Long answer: use your better judgement.
+Long answer: use your better judgment.
 You obviously wouldn't want to feed them waxworms regularly because of their high fat content.
 Also keep in mind that in the wild these creatures have a wide selection of insects to satisfy their nutritional needs. so it is good to give them a selection.
-Gut loaded crickets dusted with a vitamin/calcium powder can make up the majority of the diet but supplement it with other insects to.
+Gut loaded crickets fed a healthy diet (like Flukers high calcium cricket food) and dusted with a vitamin/calcium powder can make up the majority of the diet but supplement it with other insects too.
 Even venture into more exotic feeders (cockroaches are great).